CarlKoors/db.js/readme.md

 ```
 >Modifying and Reading Values

-This is super simple as the parse function returns the json object<br>
+The parse function returns a json object

 which is stored in the Key file.

 ```
 let bobsBalance = db.parse('Balances', 'Bob');
 ```
-You can now modify the json object like this.
+You can now modify the json object like normal.
 ```
 bobsBalance.Checking = bobsBalance.Checking+1;
-// or even this way
-bobsBalance['Checking']+=1;
+bobsBalance['Checking']='something';
 ```
 REMEMBER TO SAVE YOUR WORK
 ```